google/product_video_ads/README.md

 ## Purpose

-PVA builds ad videos by taking a base video (effectively a template) and putting product information (names, images, prices etc.) on them.
-For example, retailers who have different special offers in different cities, can use this mapping to automatically create localised video ads and and update them whenever the assignment changes.
+Product Video Ads (PVA) builds ad videos by taking a base video (effectively a template) and putting product information (names, images, prices etc.) on them, updating automatically when there are changes to the configuration, prices etc. For example, retailers who have different special offers in different cities, can use this mapping to efficiently create localised video ads and and update them whenever the assignment changes.

 ## Requirements